Presenters

 Rob Brown

-Spray Silvering Demo Panel on DIY Smart Scopes
+Spray Silvering Demo

 In past years Rob developed a simple optical test for monitoring the deterioration of silver coatings, and also presented results on testing of anti-tarnish coatings.
 This year Rob will demonstrate spray silvering live (on site attendees, possibly livestream).
 Silver has proven to be the way to go for large mirrors but also has value in small mirrors too.